mhirschauer/docker-kafka/README.md

-Kafka in Docker
+Kafka in Cloudfoundry
 ===

-This repository provides everything you need to run Kafka in Docker.
+This repository provides everything you need to run Kafka in Cloudfoundry as a app.

+Be aware that this is ONLY for testing a Kafka connection.
+The Cloudfoundry containers are stateless, this means that you will loose every information about consumers and also the messages itself when it is restarted.

+If you know that you will get a Kafka in a seperate hosted enviroment or as a service in Cloudfoundry later then it can be a start for the development process.

 For convenience also contains a packaged proxy that can be used to get data from a legacy Kafka 7 cluster into a dockerized Kafka 8.

 Why?
 ---
+The main hurdle of running Kafka in Cloudfoundry is that there is a default port 8080 that is open but not others.
+Therefore the internal port is changed and not only the mapping.
+Mappings will not work in Cloudfoundry

 The main hurdle of running Kafka in Docker is that it depends on Zookeeper.
 Compared to other Kafka docker images, this one runs both Zookeeper and Kafka in the same container.
 This means: